-My favorite time of the year is when the weather is chill enough and we’re having a family and friends gathering around our fire pit, toasting marshmallows, making s’mores, and enjoying friends and family.
+My favorite time of the year is when the weather is chill enough and we’re having a family and friends gathering around our fire pit, toasting marshmallows, making s’mores, and enjoying the moment.

 So guess what I’m bringing you today?

 You probably guessed it…a bunch of different DIY fire pit plans.
-Hopefully, they’ll inspire you so you can enjoy this season as much as I already am.
+Hopefully, they’ll inspire you so you can spend the time outdoors with your family as much as I already am.

 Here they are:

 This fire pit is totally simple.
 She gives you a great materials list and the price she paid for each item on the list.
 This is a great thing to have because it should help give you a ballpark figure for what you should expect to pay.